 - Select (Admin) > Site > Admin Console.

-You can sort the list of queries using the column headers:
+.
+Sort this list of queries by clicking the column headers:

 |Count||The number of times that the server has executed the query since it started, or statistics were reset.|